cister-labs/uppex/README.md

 ```

 This requires the command `verifyta` to be available in the `PATH`, which can be found in the binaries included by UPPAAL.
+Extra options, such as a timeout value, can be defined here, requiring the command `timeout` to be available in the `PATH`.

 ## Examples